jenjones319/code102learning.journalCR102d8/reading03.md

   1. Working Directory: The actual files reside here.
   2. Index: The area used for staging
   3. Head: Points to the most recent commit
+* Add -> Push -> Commit are the steps to make Git revisions.